Christijan Albers: Early career

 Albers began kart racing at a young age, winning the Dutch National championship in 1997.
 That same year, he was crowned Formula Ford 1800 champion in both Netherlands and Belgium.
 He also participated in the Renault Megane Marlboro Masters series.
 In 1998, he moved up to the German Formula Three series, winning the championship in 1999 with six wins and ten poles.

 In 2000, Albers raced in the International Formula 3000 championship as team-mate to Mark Webber.
 He failed to score a point, but team boss Paul Stoddart later signed him again.
 He also raced in European Formula Racing.

 DTM

 Beginning in 2001, Albers raced in the Deutsche Tourenwagen Masters for Mercedes-Benz, and graduated from a privately run team to the works AMG outfit in 2003 after the departure from the series of Uwe Alzen.
 He was instantly a front-runner, finishing runner-up in 2003 with a season-high four wins, and challenging DTM veteran and multiple champion Bernd Schneider for the title all the way up to the final race.
-In 2004 he again challenged for the championship lead for the most of the season but eventually finished third.
+In 2004, he again challenged for the championship lead for most of the season but eventually finished third.